devhack-seattle/devhack.net/lore/schism.md

-During the blockade, this person was repeatedly asked to leave by devhack membership while both they and their supporters recited washington state law, questioned the space's insurance status, injured themselves and claimed they needed entry to the space for first aid, furled insults at devhack leadership and their supporters, and generally were just very loud and did quite a lot of emotional damage to those blockading the entrance and observers to these events.
+During the blockade, this person was repeatedly asked to leave by devhack membership while both they and their supporters recited washington state law, questioned the space's insurance status, unintentionally injured themselves and claimed they needed entry to the space for first aid, furled insults at devhack leadership and their supporters, and generally were just very loud and did quite a lot of emotional damage to those blockading the entrance and observers to these events.
 They also threatened to get in contact with devhack business partners to complain about our conduct throughout these events in an attempt to tarnish devhack's business relationships.

 ## Consequences